citrusframework/citrus/CONTRIBUTING.md

 Pull requests are required for every contribution to Citrus including contributions from maintainers and administrators.
 Before you propose a pull request, please ensure, that the [definition of done](#definition-of-done) is fulfilled.
 Please ensure that every pull request is linked to an issue.
-If you open a pull request without an existing issue, please open an issue as well to point out the requirements for the change.
-That helps us to separate the functional discussion from the technical discussion of the pull request.
+If you open a pull request without an existing issue, please open an issue as well, to point out the requirements for the change.
+That helps us to separate the functional discussion (issue) from the technical discussion (pull-request).

 This helps us to reach several goals:
 * Maintain the high quality standards of Citrus